bk/wmk/readme.md

 easier to switch between different themes it is however suggested to stick to the following meaning of some of the variables:

+The variables `site` and `page` are dicts with a thin convenience layer on top which makes it possible to reference subkeys belonging to them in templates using dot notation rather than subscripts.
+For instance, if `page` has a dict variable named `foo`, then a template could contain a fragment such as `${ page.foo.bar or 'splat' }` -- even if the `foo` dict does not contain a key named `bar`.
+Without this syntactic sugar you would have to write something much more defensive and long-winded such as  `${ page.foo.bar if page.foo and 'bar' in page.foo else 'splat' }`.

 ### System variables

 The following frontmatter variables affect the operation of `wmk` itself, rather